-The book Guiguzi is not listed in the imperial bibliography Yiwen zhi 藝文志 in the official dynastic history Hanshu 漢書, which means that, if such a book really existed in the pre-Han era, it was already lost.
-In the imperial bibliography Jingji zhi 經濟志 of the Suishu, a book Guiguzi with a length of 3 juan "scrolls" is listed in the section of coalition advisors (zonghengjia 縱橫家).
-The Song period 宋 (960-1279) scholar Wang Yinglin 王應麟, author of the encyclopedia Yuhai 玉海, states that the name of Master Guigu is not known.
-He lived a life in retirement in the Ghost valley and was visited by disciples.
-Yet there were also two separate books called Su Qin, in 31 chapters, and Zhang Yi, in 10 chapters, which show that disciples of Master Guigu also produced writings of their own that belonged to the genre of strategic advices.
+The book Guiguzi is not listed in the imperial bibliography Yiwen zhi 藝文志 in the official dynastic history Hanshu 漢書, which means that, if such a book had indeed existed in the pre-Han era, it was already lost.
+In the imperial bibliography Jingji zhi 經濟志 of the Suishu, a book Guiguzi with a length of 3 juan is listed in the section of coalition advisors (zonghengjia 縱橫家).
+The Song-period 宋 (960-1279) scholar Wang Yinglin 王應麟 (1223-1296), author of the encyclopaedia Yuhai 玉海, states that the real name of Master Guigu was not known.
+He lived a life in retirement in the Ghost valley and was occasionally visited by disciples.
+Yet there were also two separate books in the same catalogue called Su Qin, in 31 chapters, and Zhang Yi, in 10 chapters, which show that disciples of Master Guigu also produced writings of their own that belonged to the genre of strategic advices.

-Guiguzi emphasized that it was, in a time of permanent change, extremely important to constantly survey the actual conditions.
-In the field of military strategy, he explained the art of conjecture, the art of political advice, that of secret planning, and that of and occasional easening and restraining (feiqian 飛箝 "flying and pinching").
+The Guiguzi emphasized that it was, in a time of permanent change, extremely important to constantly survey the actual conditions.
+In the field of military strategy, the author explains the art of conjecture, the art of political advice, that of secret planning, and that of and occasional easing and restraining (feiqian 飛箝 "flying and pinching").
 Gathering information about the enemy, while keeping secret the own plans, is the best method for successful campaigning.